 Could not ask for a better experience through a difficult time.
 Kind, caring and thorough.
 Always there for you.
 I highly recommend Kibbey | Wagner – Merry Wagner

-When To Contact White-Collar Crime Lawyers In Stuart
+When To Contact A White Collar Crime Lawyer

-Anyone who has been arrested for committing a white-collar crime should contact a criminal defense lawyer as soon as possible so he or she can begin to protect your rights.
+Anyone who has been arrested for committing a white collar crime should contact a criminal defense lawyer as soon as possible so he or she can begin to protect their rights.
 However, there are times where it’s appropriate to contact an attorney before you are even arrested.
-If you involved in an investigation for committing a white-collar crime, reach out to an attorney immediately instead of waiting to see if charges are filed.
+If you are involved in an investigation for committing a white collar crime, reach out to an attorney immediately instead of waiting to see if charges are filed.

 It’s in your best interest to work alongside a criminal defense attorney who has experience defending clients against both state and federal charges.
 In general, it is more challenging to go up against a federal prosecutor as opposed to a state prosecutor, so you will need the right attorney at law by your side.